 Cost and Number of Students

-Each workshop can accommodate up to 6 students at once, and each session can be run twice during a field trip day, serving a total of 12 students.
-Ideally, teachers will attend an Art 101 day with a minimum of 12 students (for 2 concurrent morning workshops, repeated in the afternoon), and a maximum of 42 (for 7 concurrent morning workshops, repeated in the afternoon).
+We recommend teachers bring a minimum of 12 students (for 2 concurrent morning workshops, repeated in the afternoon), and a maximum of 36 students (for 6 concurrent morning workshops, repeated in the afternoon).

-The cost for a full Art 101 field trip day, including two workshops, all materials and safety equipment, and facilities tour, is $20 per student.
+The cost for a full Art 101 field trip day, including two workshops per student, all materials and safety equipment, and facilities tour, is $20 per student.

 Stone Carving 101

 Working with hand saws, files, and sand paper, students will carve a piece of soft stone into a smooth form which fits in their hand.
 Students will compare and contrast the techniques used on soft stone, to more challenging stones such as marble and slate.
 The instructor will briefly discuss regional stone mining of slate and marble, to expose students to local resources and history.

 There are many welding processes including Mig welding, Stick welding, Tig welding, oxy-acetylene welding.
 In this workshop, students will observe and try different methods of welding, but will focus on Mig Welding and Plasma Cutting for the sake of expediency.
 The instructor will provide demonstration on safe and proper use of a variety of equipment, then students will choose metal scrap material to assemble and create a sculpture of their own design.

 This is an introduction to what glass is and how to work with solid forms and color.
 Paperweights and flower forms are a great place to discover this fascinating material.
 Each student will make something to keep in this fun and informative class.
 After a brief safety talk and an introduction to the tools and equipment each student will be able to work the Gaffers bench and experiment with the glass.